Reading and research

-Searching multiple iterations of the same word at once
+Searching multiple forms of the same word at once

-Truncation, also called stem searching, is a technique that broadens your search to search various iterations of a word at once, by searching the root word followed by the truncation symbol *.
+Truncation, also called stem searching, is a technique that broadens your search to search various forms of a word at once, by searching the root word followed by the truncation symbol *.

 searching the root word: child*